manymoments/manymoments.github.io/_posts/2020-09-14-broadcast-from-agreement-and-agreement-from-broadcast.markdown

 1. Each party $i$ Broadcasts its input value $v_i$.
 2. Once all the broadcasts complete, output the majority value (break ties deterministically and choose a default value if all values are empty)

-**Claim:** the protocol above implements Agreement for $f<n/2$
+**Claim:** The protocol above implements Agreement for $f<n/2$.

-**Proof:** *Termination:* follows from the termination of $B$, note that we need all broadcasts to terminate (this can affect the costs if the termination is a random variable). *Validity:* follows from the validity of $B$ and the fact that $f<n/2$: if all honest have the same input $v$, then $v$ will be the majority value since the honest are a strict majority. *Agreement:* follows from the agreement property of $B$ and the deterministic nature of the reduction.
+**Proof:** *Termination* follows from the termination of $B$, note that we need all broadcasts to terminate (this can affect the costs if the termination is a random variable). *Validity* follows from the validity of $B$ and the fact that $f<n/2$: if all honest have the same input $v$, then $v$ will be the majority value since the honest are a strict majority. *Agreement* follows from the agreement property of $B$ and the deterministic nature of the reduction.

-**Discussion:** for this reduction we needed to run $n$ instances of Broadcast to get one Agreement.
+**Discussion:** For this reduction we needed to run $n$ instances of Broadcast to get one Agreement.
 This means that any lower bound for Agreement about $x$ messages and/or $y$ rounds, implies a matching lower bound of at least $x/n$ messages and/or $y$ rounds for agreement.

 ### Scratch your Brains!
 **Exercise 1:** Can you extend the above reductions to the asynchronous model?